Motorcycle accidents are common in California and often lead to serious injury or death, especially for the riders. Accidents can be the result of:

 - Give proper warning of any dangerous conditions.12

-Even if the city owns the property, such as a public roadway or parking lot, the city or government agency may be responsible for any dangerous conditions.
-When filing a personal injury claim against the city, county, or state government agency, the injured rider may need to prove the following elements:
+When filing a personal injury claim against the city, county, or state government agency, you may need to prove the following elements:

 - The property was in a dangerous condition at the time of the accident;